 The Legal Effect of Prenuptial Agreements

-A prenuptial agreement is only binding if it is written according to strict criteria; otherwise, the Family Court can overturn it.
+A prenuptial agreement is only binding if it is written according to strict criteria; otherwise, the Federal Circuit and Family COurt (FCFCA) can overturn it.
 One of the most important conditions is that the couple has a full understanding of their legal rights, and both parties to the agreement have received independent legal advice.
 The legal counsel must write a statement outlining the rights of their client, the respective advantages and disadvantages of the agreement, and stipulate that the provisions are fair and equitable.
 This statement is then attached to the agreement.
 All parties, including the couple and their lawyers, must sign the agreement to ensure it is valid.

 A prenuptial agreement is binding not only in the event of separation and divorce but also upon the death of a spouse.
 In accordance with section 90H of the Family Law Act, the agreement is enforced on a deceased estate.